FiresOfMordor/The-Fellowship-of-the-Code-2026/chapters/chapter-5-the-tale-continues.md

 # The Red Book of Westmarch - Chapter V: The Tale Continues

+> “The tale grew in the telling.” - Bilbo

 ## Summary

 This chapter documents our work on **Artifact V – Integration & Extension: Knowledge Challenge**.